 6:30 and 8:30 pm: Tour Loose Nuts: Bert Hurley’s West End Story with Curator of Prints, Drawings, and Photographs Kim Spence.
 Loft Gallery

-7 – 9 pm: In honor of Bert Hurley, who would often draw employees and guests as they rode in his elevator at L&N, artist Kelly Toon will draw caricatures outside the Blue elevator!
+7 – 9 pm: In honor of Bert Hurley, who would often draw employees and guests who frequently rode in his elevator at L&N Railroad Company, artist Kelly Toon will draw caricatures for guests inside the freight elevator!
 Atrium

 7:30 pm: Director’s Cut conversation with legendary artist and Louisvillian Ed Hamilton.
 Hamilton’s work can be found everywhere from the Amistad Memorial in New Haven, Connecticut, the “The Spirit of Freedom” memorial to African American Civil War soldiers in Washington D.C., to the beloved Lincoln on Louisville’s Waterfront.
 Loft Gallery

 7:30 – 7:45 pm: Short performance from the Simmons College of Kentucky Marching Band Atrium